Optimal selection of the starting lineup for a football team: Comparison of different models

 We compute the AIC values for the aforementioned two models and compare against the AIC of our approach.
 Recall that the AIC is a function of log-likelihood and number of parameters, and a lower AIC is desired.
 Now, from \Cref{tab:comparison-aic}, it is evident that the proposed model provides better fits in all cases, except for the data of Sunderland.
 We also note that the simple LR model is better than the PM rating based model in five cases whereas the latter beats the LR approach in the rest.
 Meanwhile, the LR model is outperformed by the proposed technique for all teams.
-Overall, it gives a fair idea about the effectiveness of our model in terms of the goodness of fit.
-One may thus conclude that the proposed rating variables as well as the LASSO-based multinomial logistic regression approach are suitable to analyze this dataset.